magnesiumlabs/magnesium/color/README.md

 # Color

-The color component help you to easily manage color schemes who reflects your brand or style.
+The color component help you to easily manage color schemes who reflect your brand or style.

 ## Usage